Solomon Lew: Coles Myer board

-Premier Investments and Just Group
+Premier Investments, Just Group and Myer deal

 In March 2008, Lew returned to the public company stage, rejoining the board of the listed company Premier Investments, as its chairman.
-At the same time, Premier announced a takeover offer for Just Group, one of Australia's largest retailers which owns Just Jeans, Portmans, Dotti, Peter Alexander, Jay Jays, Smiggle and Jacqui E. Analysts criticised the offer for being too low and comprising less than half in cash.
+At the same time, Premier announced a takeover offer for Just Group, one of Australia's largest retailers which owns Just Jeans, Portmans, Dotti, Peter Alexander Sleepwear, Jay Jays, Smiggle and Jacqui E. Analysts criticised the offer for being too low and comprising less than half in cash.
 In publicly explaining his offer, Lew said Just Group was trading worse than had been disclosed to the investment community.

 Premier's stationery brand Smiggle was profitable in its first year in the United Kingdom after launching in 2015.
 The brand was subsequently launched in Hong Kong and Malaysia in 2016.
 Smiggle's first global flagship store was opened on London's Oxford Street in 2018, along with the first concession outlet in department store Selfridges.

+Premier Investments owns a 31 per cent stake in Myer.
+It also holds a 25.5 per cent stake in appliance maker Breville worth $970.5 million.

+In late October 2024, Premier and Myer announced they had reached a deal for Myer to buy Premier's Apparel Brands division (comprising the fashion brands Just Jeans, Jay Jays, Jacqui E, Portmans and Dotti).
+As part of the transaction, Myer will issue new shares (worth $863.78 million) to Premier Investments, while Premier will contribute $82 million to the business.
+Lew will join the Myer board as a non-executive director and the deal would make him Myer's largest shareholder with a personal stake of 26.8 per cent.
+The deal requires approval from the shareholders of both companies.

 Personal life

-Lew is Jewish and is a member of the Chabad House synagogue in Malvern, Victoria.
 In 2014 Lew separated from Rosie Lew AM, his wife of forty years.
 Their three children are active in the Lew's business empire including Peter, who is the chairman of P Lew Investment Group and the owner of the BrandBank Group of Companies.
 He is married to Ally Lew and has three children; Steven, who married Sarah Nowoweiski in 2003 and filed for divorce in 2011.
 They have two children; and Jacqueline, who married Adam Priester in 1999 and filed for divorce in 2011.
 They have four children.

+Lew is Jewish and is a member of the Chabad House synagogue in Malvern, Victoria.
+He was active in the United Israel Appeal from the late 1960s and in the early 1980s founded its Action for Israel division.

+In 1986, Lew donated $450,000 to the National Gallery of Victoria to fund the acquisition of Glenara, a painting by Eugene von Guerard.

 In 1999, each of his children were gifted A$170 million from the "Lew Custodian Trust".